Jacqueline Roque: Picasso's muse

 Roque's image began to appear in Picasso's paintings in 1954.
 These portraits are characterized by an exaggerated neck and feline face, distortions of Roque's features.
 Eventually her dark eyes and eyebrows, high cheekbones, and classical profile would become familiar symbols in his late paintings.

-Picasso made the first portrait of his second wife on the 2nd June 1954.
+Picasso made the first portrait of his second wife on 2 June 1954.
 It was exhibited at the Maison de la Pensée Français in Paris in July as Portrait de Madame Z, which was inspired by the name of Jacqueline's house Le Ziquet.
 A second portrait of Jacqueline seated was completed on 3 June.

 It is likely that Picasso's series of paintings Les Femmes d'Alger, derived from Eugène Delacroix's The Women of Algiers was inspired by Roque's beauty; the artist commented that "Delacroix had already met Jacqueline."
 John Richardson commented, "Françoise had not been the Delacroix type.
 Jacqueline, on the contrary, epitomized it...
 And then, there is the African connection: Jacqueline had lived for many years as the wife of a colonial official [Hutin] in Upper Volta.
 As Picasso remarked, 'Ouagadougou may not be Algiers, nonetheless Jacqueline has an African provenance'".

 On 28 December 1955, he created Jacqueline with a scarf, a lino cut of Jacqueline as "Lola de Valence", which was a reference to Édouard Manet's 1862 painting of the Spanish dancer.
 In 1963 he painted her portrait 160 times, and continued to paint her, in increasingly abstracted forms, until 1972.